Worldwide Software Defined WAN – Industry Insights By Growth, Emerging Trends And Forecast By 2022

-Kenneth Research has recently added a market research study on Worldwide Software Defined WAN Market 2022 which provides a complete comprehensive analysis including the data by Segmentations, by Geography and as well as the competitive landscape of the top 10 Vendors in this market
+Kenneth Research has recently added a market research study on Worldwide Sports Analytics Market 2022 which provides a complete comprehensive analysis including the data by Segmentations, by Geography and as well as the competitive landscape of the top 10 Vendors in this market.

-The Worldwide Software Defined WAN market is likely to obtain substantial incremental $ opportunity between 2016 and 2022 as per the recent market study conducted by Kenneth Research.
-This Worldwide Software Defined WAN market strategic report has been produced emphasizing upon various growth factors contributing towards the growth of this market.
+The Worldwide Sports Analytics market is likely to obtain substantial incremental $ opportunity between 2016 and 2022 as per the recent market study conducted by Kenneth Research.
+This Worldwide Sports Analytics market strategic report has been produced emphasizing upon various growth factors contributing towards the growth of this market.
 This market study speaks about the relation between in-dependent variable such as the market and as well as the dependent variables which include the core macro-economic indicators such as population, GDP, personal disposable income and others.
 The business intelligence report also covers the challenges which may impact the growth of this market in the long-run.
 Several prevailing trends have been analysed in this report which have strengthened the growth of the market all across the globe.

-The Software Defined Wide Area Network (SD-WAN) is an emerging solution for networking, which is aimed at simplifying and enhancing branch and remote office connectivity.
-This provides an improved and secure internet connectivity that allows administrators to manage the WAN, identify, and address service issues.
-It also helps businesses to manage their connections between the internet, external cloud services, data center and sites.
-The integration of hardware and software reduces the need for hardware and increases the enterprises business.
-The SD-WAN has been gaining attention due to the operational benefits and huge cost savings over traditional WAN infrastructure.
+Over the past 3 decades, various sporting events and sports clubs have seen an incredible growth in the amount of revenue generated.
+This was mostly due to the growth in television broadcasting and rise in the number of sponsorships and advertising sales.
+At present, most of the professional sports leagues and clubs are looking for different opportunities to create new revenue streams.
+Due to recent developments in ICT, a lot of data is being generated related to players and audience & sports teams are valuing the insight into these data to improve their team performance, and engage and grow their audience base.
+Thus, the use of analytics in sports is evolving as a major business and is expected to become a necessity for all the major sports clubs and leagues.

-The Software Defined Network (SDN) adoption in the data center is gaining strong interest with SD-WAN.
-It is expected that over the next 5 years, many organizations will deploy SD-WAN solution for the development of branch networking solutions.
-The report is segmented into network components, deployment, services, products, verticals, and regions.
-North America is expected to have the largest market share followed by Europe and Asia Pacific.
-The emerging regions such as Latin America and MEA are also expected to increase their spending on SD-WAN over the next 2 years.
-There will be an increased demand from the enterprises for more flexible, open, and cloud-based WAN technologies.
+Sports analytics received a major boost from wearable devices, video cameras and various sensors.
+SportVU camera systems are used in basketball leagues and pitch f/x and field f/x technologies are used in the Major League Baseball.
+Few vendors have capitalized by providing hardware and later associated analytics.
+Big data and cloud technology played a major role in the growth of sports analytics and several vendors have their own cloud powered analytics platform.
+The platform is being used for various applications in business intelligence and performance analytics.
+With the help of cloud technology, vendors in video analysis provide unlimited video storage and video analytics and services.

 Source Information